-- Reverberation time: reverberation times were measured in the unoccupied EE.
-Measurements of the impulse responses between various source and receiver positions were made using the MLSSA system, involving generating noise bursts fed to an amplifier and omnidirectional-loudspeaker system.
+Reverberation time: reverberation times were measured in the unoccupied EE.
+Measurements of the impulse responses between various source and receiver positions were made using the MLSSA system, involving generating noise bursts fed to an amplifier and omnidirectionalloudspeaker system.
 Octave-band reverberation times based on 20 dB of sound decay were recorded from 125 to 8000 Hz at six different locations in each EE.
-The mid-frequency value $T{\rm mid,unocc}$ was calculated by averaging the 500-, 1000-, and 2000-Hz octave bands most relevant to verbal communication.
-In addition, diffuse-field theory was used to calculated average surfaceabsorption coefficients $\alpha{av}$ from the average octave-band reverberation time and the EE dimensions.
-Of absorption course, occupant decreases the reverberation time. - Occupied noise levels: A RION NA-29E sound-level meter was used to measure 31.5- to 8000-Hz octaveand total, A-weighted, background-noise levels $L{ m eq,unocc}$ in the unoccupied EE (i.e., mainly due to ventilation-system and equipment noise, and music).
+The mid-frequency value was calculated by T{mid.unocc} averaging the 500-, 1000-, and 2000-Hz octave bands most relevant to verbal communication.
+In addition, diffuse-field theory was used to calculated average surface-absorption coefficients α{av} from the average octave-band reverberation time and the EE dimensions.
+Of course, occupant absorption decreases the reverberation time.

+Occupied noise levels: A RION NA-29E sound-level meter was used to measure 31.5- to 8000-Hz octave-band, and total, Aweighted, background-noise levels $L{\rm eq,unocc}$ in the unoccupied EE (i.e., mainly due to ventilationsystem and equipment noise, and music).
 Larson-Davis 700 noise dosimeters, usually hung from the ceiling in the centre of the EE, were used to monitor total, Aweighted noise levels in the occupied EE throughout one day of normal operation (the 'time history').
-They measured noise due to customer and staff activity and 'physical' noise sources, and indicate typical noise levels to which customers and employees were exposed.
-Equivalent continuous levels $L{\rm eg,occ}$ calculated from the time histories.
+They measured noise due to customer and staff activity